Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports that its scheme smallholder programmes focus on providing training and support for farmers to improve sustainability practices, increase yield per hectare and ultimately achieve certification under applicable national certifications schemes and RSPO.
+The company reports that it implements a range of scheme smallholder programmes across its key operations to empower farmers with the training and resources needed to adopt sustainable practices, enhance yield per hectare and work towards relevant industry certifications.

 • P